mlouellette/Sublight_Engines_Landing_Page/README.md

 # Sublight_Engines_Landing_Page

-This is a web page made used with pure HTML and CSS
+This is a web page made with HTML/CSS and Javascript

 ## Interactions